ChenxuKwok/ChenxuKwok.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a junior undergrad at <a href='http://ee.zju.edu.cn/englishee/'>College of Electrical Engineering</a>, <a href='https://www.zju.edu.cn/english/'>Zhejiang University</a>.
-I work as a research intern in Berkeley Speech Group with Prof.<a href='https://www2.eecs.berkeley.edu/Faculty/Homepages/gopala.html'>Gopala Krishna Anumanchipalli</a> and PhD <a href='https://jlian2.github.io/'>Jiachen Lian</a>.
-My research interest includes techs for speech recognition, healthcare, and human-centered techniques.
+I am a senior undergraduate at <a href='http://ee.zju.edu.cn/englishee/'>College of Electrical Engineering</a>, <a href='https://www.zju.edu.cn/english/'>Zhejiang University</a>.
+I work as a visiting researcher in Berkeley Speech Group with Prof.<a href='https://www2.eecs.berkeley.edu/Faculty/Homepages/gopala.html'>Gopala Krishna Anumanchipalli</a> and PhD <a href='https://jlian2.github.io/'>Jiachen Lian</a>.
+My research interest includes techs for speech processing, healthcare, and human-centered techniques.

 # 🔥 News